 - Vitamin B12: Insufficient amounts of B12 in the body is a major risk factor for developing osteoporosis, which can lead to compression injuries.
 It is mainly used for DNA synthesis and the production of proteins and red blood cells, but it has also been linked to bone health due to the osteoporosis connection.
 Vitamin B12 can be found in fish, beef, ham, chicken, and eggs.

 The contraction of muscles has been proven to be very effective towards the increase in bone density.
 It has been advised an individual should be performing at least 20 to 30 minutes of aerobic exercises between 3 to 4 times in a week in order to increase bone mass.
-Individual with symptoms of compression fracture or any other bone injury must be careful when exercising as the posture and body mechanics is vital.
+An individual with symptoms of compression fracture or any other bone injury must be careful when exercising as the posture and body mechanics is vital.
 Exercise that involves body twisting or bending forward from the waist region can be seen to be dangerous.
-If you have already been diagnose with compression fracture or any other fracture, it is advisable to discuss the type of exercise program to undergo with your physical therapist in order to avoid more complications.
+If you have already been diagnosed with compression fracture or any other fracture, it is advisable to discuss the type of exercise program to undergo with your physical therapist in order to avoid more complications.

-In conjunction with proper diet and supplementation, exercise will help prevent a great deal of running injuries, not just compression fractures.
+In conjunction with proper diet and supplementation, exercise will help prevent a lot of running injuries, not just compression fractures.
 This includes general strengthening exercises and stretches that will increase flexibility.
 Performing these exercises and stretches regularly will help prevent spinal compression injuries, as well as providing other benefits such as better posture.
 This is done by strengthening both your back and your core, which work in tandem to bear the weight of your upper body.
 Some of these exercises may require additional materials, such as a mat or exercise ball.
-Expect some soreness when performing these exercises, but stop immediately and seek medical attention if you feel sharp pain.
+Expect some soreness when performing these exercises, but stop immediately and seek medical attention if you feel a sharp pain.

 Back and Core Strengthening Exercises: